Foundation Repair Services in Raleigh, North Carolina

 Raleigh's mature tree canopy — primarily oaks, tulip poplars, and sweet gums — creates localized soil moisture imbalances around foundations.
 Large hardwoods draw 50–150 gallons of water per day from the clay soil, causing differential drying that settles one side of a foundation while the other remains stable.
 This is especially problematic in established neighborhoods like Oakwood, Hayes Barton, Five Points, and Cameron Park where century-old trees grow within 10–15 feet of foundations.
 Removing a large tree near a foundation can also cause problems — the soil re-hydrates and expands over 2–5 years, potentially heaving the foundation upward.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Raleigh foundation repair pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Raleigh foundation repair provider.

 Acting fast limits damage and protects your insurance claim.
 Here's what to do while you wait for help.